y9vad9/brawlstars-api-docs/Writerside/topics/Pagination.md

 In our library, we also support it, but in the very convenient way through asynchronous [`PagesIterator`](https://github.com/y9vad9/brawlstars-api/blob/master/core/src/commonMain/kotlin/com/y9vad9/bsapi/types/pagination/PagesIterator.kt).

 `PagesIterator` is able to go back and forward as in the official API.
+In addition, it provides `kotlin.Result` class in case of any failures that you may want to handle

 Let's see the example:
 ```kotlin